 For more information about Together We Rise, visit togetherwerise.org and to see pictures of FSSI partnering with TWR, search for @fssi-ca or Financial Statement Services Inc. on Twitter, Facebook, Instagram and LinkedIn.

-About FSSIFSSI is a WBE-certified document outsourcing company that helps businesses maximize their impact and strategic value through highly-customizable print-mail and digital communication solutions.
+About FSSIFSSI is an employee owned, WBE-certified document outsourcing company that helps businesses maximize their impact and strategic value through highly customizable print-mail and digital communication solutions.
 Serving the financial, insurance, healthcare and other regulated industries, FSSI is well-versed in the security and data practices necessary to handle confidential customer information and remain compliant.
 Learn more about FSSI's capabilities by visiting fssi-ca.com.
 For business opportunities, please contact Executive Vice President of Business Development Dan Palmquist at 714.436.3300 or .